 Already, light has impinged on established astronomy research institutions, like the Sydney Observatory in Australia, which no longer operates for research because of light impingement.

 One place, the San Pedro de Atacama region of Northern Chile is said to be the darkest place on Earth for stargazing.

-You can find a designated dark sky spot in the USA at darksky.org
+Find a designated dark sky spot in US and elsewhere at darksky.org